konsthack/konsthack.github.io/_posts/2016-04-13-Plant_sense.md

             "Status":"In Progress",
             "Progression":"70",
             "Comments": [],
-            "Assert":"Read the electrical current of a plan with Arduino", "Images": [""],
+            "Assert":"Read the electrical current of a plant with Arduino", "Images": [""],
             "Links": []
         }